b2ihealthcare/rf2-d2/README.md

 RF2-D2 is an open source SNOMED CT release tool, which allows you to check, create and publish SNOMED CT Extension and Edition releases easily.

 Feature include:
-* Packaging
+* Packaging (see `create` command)
     * Packages a single RF2 Release from one or more RF2 files and other sources
     * Configure and customize the name of the RF2 Release and RF2 files
-    * Configure release structure and add additional content like custom files, documentation and resources (WIP)
+    * Configure release structure and add additional content like custom files, documentation and resources
-* Validation and verification
+* Validation and verification (see `check` command)
 	* Verifies existing RF2 Release file names and structure
     * Validates SNOMED CT content using a number of validation rules (WIP)
+* Filtering (see `transform` command)
+    * Exclude certain parts from existing RF2 files (for example exclude all content from a module, etc.)
+* Replacements (see `transform` command)
+    * Replaces values in RF2 files using conditions, simple statements and even external scripts
 * Diffing
     * Diff RF2 text files and releases (WIP)
-* Filtering
-    * Exclude certain parts from existing RF2 files (for example exclude all content from a module, etc.) (WIP)
-* Replacements
-    * Replaces values in RF2 files using conditions, simple statements and even external scripts (WIP)

 # Download